 We oppose any mandatory draft registration or conscription.
 The best military must be composed of those who voluntarily assume the restrictions and burdens of military service in defense of the nation and the principles of the Constitution.

 As an essential component of national defense, we favor active state support of National Guard service and complete respect for the individual right to keep and bear arms as the ultimate reserve for repelling invasion or tyranny.

-Peaceful diplomatic relations, free trade and open borders enhance the ability of citizens to travel, engage in international commerce and support the pursuit of liberty everywhere in the world.
+We support peaceful diplomatic relations, trade and immigration policies that enhance the ability of people to travel, engage in international commerce and pursue liberty everywhere in the world.

 We support equitable treaties that enhance the security and exchange with other nations, but oppose any agreement that infringes on the sovereignty of the United States.

 We support policies conducive to economic liberty, such as the reduction and elimination of all import and export restrictions on private trade, both as a unilateral policy and through multi-lateral agreements.

 We favor the phasing out of all foreign aid, or payments to other nations or international bodies, as a form of global welfare and commercial intervention.

 Abortion is a critical life and death choice for every pregnant woman.
 Whether government should intervene to influence that choice is dependent on the legal status of the fetus.
 We acknowledge that there can be honest and ethical differences of opinion on that status, the rights of the woman, and the proper role of government.

 We favor civil discussion of this question, but take no position on the merits of conflicting legal, ethical, and religious viewpoints on either side.

 We oppose any allocation of government funds or resources to facilitate abortions, advocate in the public discussion, or to jeopardize the right of any woman to defend her own life and health.